 LinkedIn is a social networking site, so the purpose is to network.

-Don’t be afraid to add people you know and people you don’t, provided they are in the same industry, company or disciple that you want to be connected with.
+Don’t be afraid to add people you know and people you don’t, provided they are in the same industry, company, or disciple you want to be connected with.
 Even if you know the person, it is good to add a note on your connection request introducing yourself.

 You can also follow company pages where you will see any posts they make, which may include information on your next job.

-LinkedIn allows users to visit their pages and search for jobs that have been posted to the site.
+LinkedIn allows users to visit their pages and search for jobs posted on the site.

 You can also stay ahead of the curve by setting up job alerts to email you when a job you’re searching for has been posted.
-You could start off by following Primat and our parent company, Worley.
+You could start off by following Energy Resourcing.

 Share with your network